Skip to main content

 • Mention skills, not job titles.
 "Plumbing" and "electrical work" resolve cleanly; "the plumbing guy" may not.

 • Ask the assistant to confirm before destructive actions.
-A short system instruction like "Always confirm before creating, updating, rescheduling, or deleting" goes a long way.
+A short system instruction like "Always confirm before creating, updating, rescheduling, or deleting" prevents accidental changes.